vasanthgx/review1/README.md

 Oxford 102 flowers dataset is a well-known dataset for fine-grained recognition proposed by Nilsback and Zisserman [17].
 The dataset contains 102 species of flowers and a total of 8189 images, each category containing between 40 and 200 images.
 It has well established protocols for training and testing, which the authors adopt too.
-A lot of methods have been tested on this dataset [3, 12, 17, 18], including some segmentation-based [3, 17].
+A lot of methods have been tested on this dataset, including some segmentation-based.
-The performance of the approach on this dataset is 80.66%, which outperforms all previous known methods in the literature [3, 12, 17, 18].
+The performance of the approach on this dataset is 80.66%, which outperforms all previous known methods in the literature.
 One important thing to note is that the improvement of the algorithm over the baseline is about 4%, and the only difference between the two is the addition of the proposed segmentation algorithm and the features extracted from the segmented image

 ## Caltech-UCSD 200 birds species dataset

-Caltech-UCSD-200 Birds dataset [26] is a very challenging dataset containing 200 species of birds.
+Caltech-UCSD-200 Birds dataset is a very challenging dataset containing 200 species of birds.
 Apart from very fine-differences between different species of birds, what makes the recognition hard in this dataset is the variety of poses, large variability in scales, and very rich backgrounds in which the birds often blend in.
-The best classification performance achieved on this data is 16.2% classification rate by [3].
+The best classification performance achieved on this data is 16.2% classification rate by.
-Even when using ground truth bounding boxes, provided as annotations with the dataset [26], the reported results have been around 19% [26, 27] and most recently 24.3% [3], but the latter result uses crude ground truth segmentation of each bird
+Even when using ground truth bounding boxes, provided as annotations with the dataset , the reported results have been around 19% and most recently 24.3% , but the latter result uses crude ground truth segmentation of each bird

 ## Method
-The authors' baseline Nilsback and Zisserman [17] Ito and Cubota [12] Nilsback and Zisserman [18] Chai, Bicos method [3] Chai, BicosMT method [3] Ours Ours: improvement over the baseline.
+The authors' baseline Nilsback and Zisserman  Ito and Cubota  Nilsback and Zisserman  Chai, Bicos method Chai, BicosMT method  Ours Ours: improvement over the baseline.
 The authors' algorithm shows improvement over all known prior approaches, when no ground truth bounding boxes are used In this case the authors observed 17.5% classification rate compared to previous 15.7% and 16.2%, The authors' baseline algorithm here achieves only 14.4% which in on par with the performance of SPM-type methods in this scenario.
 Another thing to notice here is that the improvement over the baseline, when no bounding boxes information is known, is larger than the improvement with bounding boxes.